Supreme Court refuses to take up plea challenging Waqf Act

 A bench comprising Justices DY Chandrachud and Surya Kant said that the constitutionality of a law cannot be challenged through an “abstract petition”.

-A waqf is a property given for religious, educational or charitable cause by anyone who professes Islam.
+A waqf is a property given for a religious, educational or charitable cause by Muslims.
 In India, waqfs are governed under the Waqf Act, 1995.
-Each state has a Waqf Board led by a juristic person, who is vested with the power to hold, transfer or acquire a property.
+Each state has a Waqf Board led by a legal entity, who is vested with the power to acquire, hold and transfer a property.

 Upadhyay, in his petition, had said that a separate law to deal with waqfs alone cannot be enacted, Live Law reported.
 He also said that the law “violates the right to equality and right to religion”, NDTV reported.